 Homeowner wristbands are active as long as you own the property.

-If you would like to keep your 2021 homeowner card for the purposes of receiving discounts at WaterColor retailers/restaurants (who offer discounts) as well as claiming homeowner beach chairs, you are welcome to do so.
-We are currently working on an economical alternative to continue printing homeowner cards that do not have any technology incorporated into the cards.
+If you would like to continue having a homeowner card for the purposes of receiving discounts at WaterColor retailers/restaurants (who offer discounts) as well as claiming homeowner beach chairs, you are welcome to do so.
+Those requests can be made through the community website.

 Most readers are enclosed in plexiglass.
 To gain access, all you need to do is place your wristband close to the "PDK" logo on the bottom of the reader.
 It will read your wristband via an RFID sensor.

-Because of the volume of wristband requests we are receiving, we ask that you submit the request form and select a date that you plan on being here for in-person pick-up.
+Because of the volume of wristband requests we receive, we ask that you submit the request form and select a date that you plan on being here for in-person pick-up.

-Homeowner will be issued wristbands once, without charge.
+Homeowners will be issued wristbands once, without charge.
 A fee of $50 will be assessed for any lost, stolen or misplaced wristbands.
 We recommend keeping a record of the numbers on your wristbands, so we can identify the lost band and deactivate it.

 Yes.
-You can fill out our online form ahead of time on the community website and select the date you would like to have your cards ready for pick up during office hours Monday through Friday, 8 am to 5 pm.
+You can fill out our online form ahead of time on the community website and select the date you would like to have your wristbands ready for pick up during office hours Monday through Friday, 8 am to 5 pm.
 Please allow at least two days for processing your request.
 If you are arriving over a weekend, please notate this on your request in the comments section of the form, and we will contact you on how your bands may be collected over the weekend.

 No. Owner wristbands are for use by the owner and the owner's family only, and shall not be used by tenants or invited guests.
 An owner's access to amenities may be suspended for a violation of this or any other restriction in the Access and Guest Fee Policy.

 Guest wristbands are free to homeowners for accompanied guests.
 The homeowner must personally come to our office to pick up their guests wristbands.
 Requests for wristbands can be made through the community website.